Investors have a limited window left to buy Apellis Pharmaceuticals Inc. (APLS)

-Apellis Pharmaceuticals Inc. (APLS) is priced at $65.50 after the most recent trading session.
-At the very opening of the session, the stock price was $68.76 and reached a high price of $68.76, prior to closing the session it reached the value of $68.67.
-The stock touched a low price of $64.59.Recently in News on August 8, 2022, Apellis Pharmaceuticals Reports Second Quarter 2022 Financial Results.
-Received U.S. FDA filing acceptance of NDA with Priority Review designation for intravitreal pegcetacoplan for treatment of geographic atrophy; PDUFA target action date of November 26, 2022.
+Apellis Pharmaceuticals Inc. (APLS) is priced at $61.57 after the most recent trading session.
+At the very opening of the session, the stock price was $65.00 and reached a high price of $67.22, prior to closing the session it reached the value of $66.39.
+The stock touched a low price of $64.899.Recently in News on August 24, 2022, Apellis Announces 24-Month Results Showing Increased Effects Over Time with Pegcetacoplan in Phase 3 DERBY and OAKS Studies in Geographic Atrophy (GA).
+Pegcetacoplan treatment effect accelerated between months 18-24, demonstrating a robust reduction of GA lesion growth compared to sham (all p-values are nominal).
 You can read further details here

 Apellis Pharmaceuticals Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $69.98 on 08/17/22, with the lowest value was $33.32 for the same time period, recorded on 05/11/22.